ms/buildtogether.tech/fairness/index.md

 The first and biggest mistake many programmers make is building the wrong thing;
-I hope this book and the ones listed above will help you avoid that trap.  <span x="reading"/> lists other books that aren't as specific to tech, but which helped me understand the world our programs are used in.
-Since you are probably different from me in significant respects---age and geography among them---you may find others that help you more.
-Either way, the most compassionate thing you can do is ask yourself at every turn, "What will this be like for people who aren't like me?"
+I hope this book and the ones listed above will help you avoid that trap.  <span x="reading"/> lists other books that aren't as specific to tech but which helped me understand the world our programs are used in.
+Since you probably differ from me in age, geography, and other significant respects, you may find others that help you more.
+No matter what, the most compassionate thing you can do is ask yourself at every turn, "What will this be like for people who aren't like me?"

 <div class="callout" markdown="1">